 Update – mainstream press coverage

 I’m happy to say this post went viral recently – so much so, that I ended up being interviewed by The Times newspaper, and on BBC Radio 4 here in the UK about the topic.
-To read the article (re-blogged by The Australian), click here.
+The full article is available here.